kb173/fanarona-ai/README.md

 # Fanorona AI

-C++ AI for Fanorona using alpha-beta-pruning
+C++ AI for Fanorona using alpha-beta-pruning.

+## Quick Start

+Run `make test` to build and run once, or `make test-wins` to build and run until we lose (which is hopefully never!).

 ## Installation